Customers We've sold products to one of every three Fortune 500 Companies.

 Jump to difference you specify |

-There is also a drop down listbox in the toolbar which can be used to select a difference based on difference number and some text clipped from the text shown to be different.
+There is also a drop down list box in the toolbar which can be used to jump to a specific difference.

 The largest button within the toolbar will alternate the diff viewer between the "All In One" and "Side By Side" views.
 Typically, those dealing with literary content will like the "All In One" view, whereas programmers dealing with source code will like the "Side By Side" view.
 Alternating between views also gives you a feel for how the red-lining really works.